-Two of the district's dedicated young scientists, siblings Brendan Eising and Kayley Eising, won honorable mention at Brookhaven National Laboratory's annual Elementary School Science Fair.
+Sibling Scientists Compete at Sibling Scientists Compete At Science FAIR Two of the district's dedicated young scientists, siblings Brendan Eising and Kayley Eising, won honorable mention at Brookhaven National Laboratory's annual Elementary School Science Fair.
 To compete in the BNL Elementary School Science Fair, the 500 participating students from 120 different Suffolk County schools were

-Siblings Brendan Eising and Kayley Eising, both students at JFK, earned honorable mention at Brookhaven National Laboratory's annual Elementary School Science Fair.
+Siblings Brendan Eising and Kayley Eising, both students at JFK, earned honorable mention at Brookhaven National Laboratory's annual Elementary School Science Fair. required to win first or second place in their own school's science fair.
+At JFK's science fair, Brendan won first place in the fifth grade, while his sister Kayley was the second-place winner for the third grade.
 Brendan's project, "Pink-Eye Pad, a Touchy Subject," explored his hypothesis that since an iPad can only be cleaned with a lint-free cloth, it would contain more germs than a computer keyboard because the latter can be sanitized with a cleaning agent such as bleach.
 Kayley's project, titled "My Brother and Matt Harvey, Torn Apart," inspired by injuries to her brother and the Mets pitcher, sought to determine how an injured ligament affects throwing distance.

-Class of 2014's Moment in the

-s the sun shone brightly and a refreshing breeze moved through Al Centamore Football Field, members of the high school's Class of 2014, led by the American Celtic Pipe Band, marched in for the school's 51st commencement.
+Class of 2014's Moments in the UM s the sun shone brightly and a refreshing breeze moved through Al Centamore Football Field, members of the high school's Class of 2014, led by the American Celtic Pipe Band, marched in for the school's 51st commencement.
 Student Council President Daniela Zabbatino led the Pledge of Allegiance, followed by Jaclyn Miano singing "The Star-Spangled Banner" and a lovely performance of Deer Park's alma mater by members of the school's girls chorus.